CliffordAnderson/CS1000/readme.md

 - Erwig, Martin. *Once Upon an Algorithm: How Stories Explain Computing*.
 Cambridge: The MIT Press, 2017.
 - Evans, Claire. *Broad Brand: The Untold Story of the Women Who Made the Internet*.
 New York: Portfolio/Penguin, 2018.

 Other assigned readings will be available via BrightSpace.
+The syllabus also includes links to short videos for each session.

 ## Grade distribution

 - Class Participation 10%
 - Coding Assignments 15% (5 assignments x 3 points each)
 - Midterm Examination 15%
-- Final Paper 30%
+- Final Paper 30% (5 to 7 pages)
 - Final Project 30%

 ## Class policies